Node.js and Express Tutorial for Beginners

 });

-In the code shown above, there are four routers.
-First, which renders the home page, the second router is used for a login operation.
+• The second router is used for a login operation.
 We are not doing any authentication here for the sake of simplicity.

-The third router is used for the admin area where the user can only go if he/she is log-in.
-The fourth and the last router is for session destruction.
+• The third router is used for the admin area where the user can only go if he/she is log-in.

-File uploads in Express
+File uploads using Express

 To handle file uploads in the Express framework, we need to use the popular node module called multer.

-First, install multer using the following command.
+Install multer using the following command:

 npm install --save express body-parser multer

-Refer to the code below to handle file uploads in the Express framework.
+Refer to the code below to handle file uploads in the Express framework:

 var express = require("express");